edgarjcfn/edgarjcfn.github.io/source/_posts/A-Machine-s-dream.md

   - Sci-fi
 ---

 Anton Rieser sat on the floor.
 Was the floor even there?

  It felt like his whole life had completely lost its meaning.
-Or had it gained a new one?

 The words were hard to swallow.
 The news he had received made him dizzy.
 And the voice that delivered them was the digitalized voice of a _machine_.
 A machine he had helped create.

 The huge cold room and its white walls were spinning in and out of control.
 Anton found no pivot to keep from feeling sick.